atsumi000105/warehouse-management-system/README.md

 ## Development Installation - Docker Compose

 1. `docker-compose up --build`
-1. Copy `.env.docker` to `.env.local` and set the database connection
-1. `docker/composer install`
-1. `docker/yarn install`
-1. `docker/app bin/console doctrine:schema:create`
-1. `docker/app bin/console doctrine:fixtures:load`

-### Run Development Server and Build JS App

-1. `docker/yarn watch`
+1. `docker-compose exec app docker/install`

-You should now be able to connect to your the dev server at the address reported by `console server:run`
+You should now be able to connect to your the dev server at http://localhost:8080/

+### Build and watch the Vue JS app

+1. `docker/yarn`